prathikpradeep/weaviate/2.1_pharma_front_end/README.md

-# Pharmaceutical FAQ Generative Question Answering
+# Front-End for Pharmaceutical FAQ Generative Question Answering

-This project is a Pharmaceutical FAQ Generative Question Answering that leverages Weaviate for semantic search and OpenAI for generating responses.
+This project is a Front-End for Pharmaceutical FAQ Generative Question Answering that leverages Weaviate for semantic search and OpenAI for generating responses.
 The application allows users to enter a query to search for pharmaceutical FAQs, utilizing both keyword and vector search based on user-defined specificity.

 ## Features